MiloBuwalda/uva-prog-c/30 Problem sets/27 Problem set 1 (semester 2)/20 Problem set.md

 As you can see, gedit itself also has a **Terminal** window, although it initially rests in your home directory.
 Type

-	cd Desktop/pset1

-to immediately move yourself from your home directory to your **pset1** directory.
-You can then use

-	ls

-to confirm that your `hello.c` file is indeed there. `ls` stands for "list", and provides a listing of the contents of the current directory, whereas `cd` stands for "change directory".

-Assuming `ls` indeed shows `hello.c`, you can type

-	make hello

-to compile your textual code into binary code that the computer can execute.
-If you just receive the same prompt, you're succesful!
-You can then type

-	./hello

-to execute the binary code you just generated.

-If, though, upon running `make`, you instead see some error(s), its time to debug!
-(If the terminal windows too small to see everything, click and drag its top border upward to increase its height.)
-If you see an error like expected declaration or something no less mysterious, odds are you made a syntax error (i.e., typo) by omitting some character or adding something in the wrong place.
-Scour your code for any differences vis-à-vis the template above.
-Its easy to miss the slightest of things when learning to program, so do compare your code against ours character by character; odds are the mistake(s) will jump out!
-Anytime you make changes to your own code, just remember to re-save via File > Save (or ctrl-s), then re-click inside of the terminal window, and then re-type

-	make hello

-at your prompt, followed by Enter.
-(Just be sure that you are inside of `~/Desktop/pset1` within your terminal window, as your prompt will confirm or deny.)
-If you see no more errors, try running your program by typing

-	./hello

-at your prompt!
-Hopefully you now see precisely the below?

-	hello, world